marzwick/DemoSite/site/src/intro.md

     - Increase equity of science: Students with diverse identities persist in science, enhancing the range of questions that scientists investigate and the ways that science benefits society.

 ## A Framework for Scientific Teaching

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Examine the parallels between your scientific research and your teaching approaches.
+    - Commit to one action you could take to address each of the five dimensions of diversity and equity in your course.
+    - Understand key concepts and principles:
+        - Good teaching embodies five dimensions of diversity and equity: students, instructors, curriculum, pedagogy, and the classroom climate and group dynamics.
+        - These dimensions can work together to create a cohesive learning experience.
+        - Instructors do not need to be educational experts to be good teachers, but it helps to use methods that are (1) based on solid theory, (2) tested and evaluated in the classroom, and (3) organized by a logical framework.

 ```@setup fivedims
 using Luxor